 Since delivering the protons to the cancer cells is the goal of therapy, a lot of time is spent on positioning your body and adjusting the equipment before each session.

-You’ll have to remain perfectly still while the proton beam is delivered, but it will only take one to three minutes or so.
-It’s noninvasive and you won’t feel anything.
-You’ll be able to leave right away and resume your normal activities.
+You’ll have to remain perfectly still while the proton beam is delivered, but it will only take about 1 to 3 minutes.
+It’s noninvasive, and you won’t feel anything.
+You’ll be able to leave right away and continue your normal activities.

-There are usually fewer side effects from proton therapy than there are from conventional radiation therapy.
+Due to the concentrated nature of the radiation in proton therapy, there are usually fewer side effects than in conventional radiation therapy.
 That’s because there’s less damage to healthy tissue around the tumor.

-After surgery, radiation, or chemotherapy, you may be told that you’re cancer free.
-But you’ll still need to be monitored for recurrence.
-If you’ve been taking hormone therapy, you may need to continue to do so.
+After surgery, radiation, or chemotherapy, you may be cancer-free.
+However, you’ll still require monitoring for any signs of cancer recurrence.
+If you’ve been taking hormone therapy, you may also need to continue to do so.

-Periodic PSA testing can help gauge effectiveness of hormone therapy.
-The pattern of PSA levels can also help monitor for recurrence.
+Periodic prostate-specific antigen (PSA) testing can help figure out the effectiveness of hormone therapy.
+The pattern of PSA levels

 The process of recovery is different for everyone.
-Much depends on the stage at diagnosis and the extent of treatment.
+Much of recovery depends on the stage of diagnosis and the extent of treatment.
 Your age and general health also play a role.
 Your doctor will take all these factors into consideration to give you an idea of what to expect, including: